 The JPB executed a sole-source contract with Aeronautical Radio, Incorporated (ARINC), for the supply of SCADA equipment in September 2017.
 The SCADA contract is being managed by the Electrification consultant and installation of the SCADA equipment is being performed by BBII under the Electrification contract.
 The equipment will be used to control the traction power system including the traction power substations (TPS), wayside power cubicles (WPC), and the OCS.
-SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System (ROCS).
-A separate control console will be established for the Power Director.
-The hardware has been installed in the Central Control Facility (CCF) and the back-up CCF (BCCF) and testing and training activities are in progress.
 The JPB completed the negotiation of a \$1.04 million modification of the SCADA contract to align its completion with the new project schedule.
+The SCADA system has been integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System

+(ROCS).
+A separate control console has been established for the Power Director.
+The hardware has been installed in the Central Control Facility (CCF) and the backup CCF (BCCF) and testing and training activities continue.